Alex Murdaugh trial: What to know after the guilty verdict in the South Carolina double murder case

 The defense offered a counter-theory that the two guns were fired by two shooters.
 Criminals, they argue, are still missing because of a biased investigation by the South Carolina Law Enforcement Division, known as SLED.

-The original jury from rural Colleton County consisted of 12 members and 6 alternates but is now down to only one alternate after several were dismissed for medical reasons and one was dismissed for discussing the case — a direct violation of the judge's order.
+The original jury from rural Colleton County consisted of 12 members and 6 alternates but by the end was down to only one alternate after several were dismissed for medical reasons and one was dismissed for discussing the case — a direct violation of the judge's order.

 The dismissal came a day after the jury visited Moselle, the Murdaugh's sprawling hunting estate and the scene of the crime.
 Jurors were able to see the distance between the house and the kennels and shed, where Maggie and Paul were killed, and the size of the shed.

 During closing arguments, Waters asked the jury to rewatch the police interviews.
-The jury — five women and seven men — is under no obligation to do so but they do have access to all of the evidence for review.
-The court has not said yet if the jury will be sequestered during deliberations but has said that if the jury has not reached a verdict by the end of Friday they will deliberate into the weekend.
+The jury — five women and seven men — was under no obligation to do so but they did have access to all of the evidence for review.

+In the end, they took only about three hours to reach a unanimous verdict of guilty on all counts.

 What happens next?

-Note: This article has been updated to correct the spelling of attorney Richard Harpootlian's name.